77nimesh/Grays_Task_Scheduler/README.md

 * **Docker Check and Startup:** It checks if Docker is running and starts it if necessary, waiting for it to fully initialize.
 * **Container Execution:** It runs the Docker container `grays_scraper` with a volume mount to the project directory, enabling the container to access local files.
 * **Error Handling:** It checks for errors during container execution and logs appropriate messages.
+* **Git Operations:** After the Docker container execution, the script commits and pushes any changes to the Git repository.
+It logs the success or failure of these operations.
 * **Completion Logging:** It logs the script's completion time.

 ## 3. Docker Setup